A Thousand and One

-A Thousand and One is a 2023 American drama film, written and directed by A.V.
-Rockwell.
-It stars Teyana Taylor, Will Catlett, Josiah Cross, Aven Courtney and Aaron Kingsley Adetola.
-It had its world premiere at the 2023 Sundance Film Festival on January 22, 2023 and won the grand jury prize.
-It is scheduled to be released on March 31, 2023, by Focus Features.
+A Thousand and One is a 2023 American drama film written and directed by A. V. Rockwell in her feature directorial debut.
+The film stars Teyana Taylor, Will Catlett, Josiah Cross, Aven Courtney, and Aaron Kingsley Adetola.
+Set between the 1990s and 2000s, it focuses on a single mother who decides to kidnap her son out of the foster care system to raise him herself, as the two struggle with life in a constantly changing New York City.